Vengeance (2005): Main event matches

 This bout was followed by a WrestleMania 21 rematch that involved Shawn Michaels and Kurt Angle.
 In a brawling match, Angle had an Ankle Lock applied on Michaels.
 Moments later, however, Michaels recuperated and performed Sweet Chin Music on Angle before pinning Angle for the win.
 After the match, both men were given a standing ovation.
 An in-ring segment took place next between Raw's ring announcer, Lilian Garcia and Viscera.
 During the segment, Garcia proposed to Viscera.
 Before Viscera could have given an answer, he was interrupted by The Godfather.
 The Godfather gave Viscera advice about the life he would miss out on if he got married.
 This led to Viscera rejecting Garcia's marriage proposal and leaving the ring with the Godfather's hos and abandoning a crying Garcia in the ring.

-The fifth match was a Triple Threat match for the WWE Championship between champion John Cena, Christian, and Chris Jericho.
+The fifth match was a triple threat match for the WWE Championship between champion John Cena, Christian, and Chris Jericho.
 The match saw all three wrestlers take the advantage over one another.
 A spot in the match included Jericho applying the Walls of Jericho on Cena, but he released the move and performed a springboard dropkick on Christian, after Christian got up on the ring apron.
 Late in the match, Jericho reversed an Unprettier attempt by Christian by tossing Christian directly to Cena.
 Cena performed an FU on Christian and pinned Christian to retain the WWE title.

 The main event was a Hell in a Cell match between Batista and Triple H for the World Heavyweight Championship.
 During the match, Triple H choked Batista with a chain and repeatedly hit him in the back with a steel chair wrapped with barbed wire.
 Batista regained the momentum by grabbing Triple H's sledgehammer and hitting him with it.
 Batista performed a spinebuster onto the steel steps on Triple H, which was followed with a Batista Bomb for the win to retain the title.
-After the Hell in a Cell match, Triple H was given a standing ovation by the audience.
+After the match, Triple H was given a standing ovation by the audience.